-Tips to treat bedwetting
+Tips to beating bedwetting

 Most children achieve night-time bladder control before they go to school.
 But if your child still wets the bed at least twice a week by the time they reach five years of age, they may require additional support to overcome the issue.